cperezep/adventour/README.md

 Process of combining different style sheets and resolving conflicts between different CSS rules and declarations, when more than one rule applies to a certain element.

 ### Author Declarations
-CSS that we the developers write, declarations that we put in style sheets are called Author Declarations
+CSS that we the developers write, declarations that we put in style sheets are called Author Declarations.

 ### User Declarations
 CSS coming from the user, i.e. When the user changes the font size in the browser, then this is User CSS.

 ### Browser Declarations (User Agent)
-Default style in elements, i.e. anchor tag (blue and underline)
+Default style in elements, i.e. anchor tag (blue and underline).

-### Importance > Specificity > Source Order
+## Importance > Specificity > Source Order

 ### Importance (1 > ... > 5)
 1. User !important declarations.